 Brexit negotiations begin in Brussels

 Negotiations will follow the sequence set out by the EU 27, with terms of the divorce being addressed first, followed by negotiations on the UK's future relationship with the EU, and only when enough progress has been made on the divorce issues.
 Each month will see one week of discussions take place, with the time in between being used to exchange and work on proposals.
-The first full round of talks will begin on 17 July.

 Among the first issues to be addressed will be citizens rights, agreement on the financial settlement and the border separating Northern Ireland and the Irish Republic.